 A typical case of invoice fraud is when a company is contacted by someone claiming to represent a supplier.
 Nine out of ten times, fraudsters create fake invoices based on their knowledge of the relationship between the buyer and the supplier.

-Then, they proceed by requesting to change the bank account details with the goal of misleading the company into transferring the money to the fraudster’s account.
+Then, they proceed by requesting to change the bank account details to mislead the company into transferring the money to the fraudster’s account.

 No one is safe from becoming a victim of invoice fraud.
-In fact, even big companies with a massive security budget are vulnerable to such attacks.
+Even big companies with a massive security budget are vulnerable to such attacks.
 Amazon, for example, paid over $19 million in 2020 for products that were never purchased.

-Receipt fraud consists of committing forgery or duplicating receipts in order to get money or to get some type of reward.
+Receipt fraud consists of committing forgery or duplicating receipts to get money or get some type of reward.
 An employee, for example, might create a fake receipt for a product or service they didn’t buy and then submit it for reimbursement.